Scholarships, fellowships, and awards for current students

 This annual award is for students enrolled in the M.L.S. program, with preference for in-state student(s); established by ILS staff member Sarah P. Burton in memory of her parents.

 Awarded to graduate students in good academic standing specializing in the field of music librarianship.
-Ralph Papakhian made significant contributions to the Music Library Association and to the field of music librarianship; awarded MLA’s special Achievement Award and the MLA Citation.
+Ralph Papakhian made significant contributions to the Music Library Association and to the field of music librarianship; he was awarded MLA’s special Achievement Award and the MLA Citation.

 Awarded to students in the Ph.D. in Information Science program.